LironDs/sniffle/README.md

 **In order for the server to connect to MongoDB Atlas, please insert the .env file you received separately.**

-## The table below gives you 3 types of users with different permissions,<br> you are welcome to try them all.
-Each user will give you different permission and different menus.
+#### The table below gives you 3 types of users with different permissions,<br> you are welcome to try them all. <br> Each user will give you different permission and different menus.

 |      Role      |User                             |Password   |
 |----------------|---------------------------------|-----------|